Top of page

 6. Returning from Travel

-When returning from travel ECU staff must ensure their Travel Diary accurately reflects their exact activities for each day of their trip as well as reconcile relevant credit card expenses.
+Upon returning, ECU staff must ensure their Travel Diary accurately records all daily activities and must reconcile any travel-related credit card expenses.

-If dates of travel haven't changed but activities have, please update the Travel Diary in your PTA.
-You cannot add or remove dates.
+If travel dates or activities change, edit the Travel Diary in your PTA.

 All Travel expenses are reconciled via Expense8.